jflavio11/Tapme-policy/README.md

 **Your Choices**

 You can access and update your personal information at any time by logging into your Facebook account.
-You can also delete your account by emailing us at jflavio90@gmail.com.
+You can also delete your account and all of your personal information by emailing us at jflavio90@gmail.com.

 **Changes to this Privacy Policy**